YgorCastor/ravix/README.md

   }
 ```

-Note: All the calls to RavenDB are done via HTTP calls, to that we leverage the use of [Tesla](https://github.com/elixir-tesla/tesla), by default
+Note: All the calls to RavenDB are done via HTTP calls, to that we leverage the use of [Finch](https://github.com/sneako/finch), check there for adapter configurations.
-the hackney adapter is used, but if you need a pooled connection and telemetries we recomend the Flinch Adapter

 Then you can start the processes in your main supervisor